 "I told him I didn't have a watch," he said, "and he pulled back my coat sleeve."
 Anderson, in fact, was wearing a watch.
-"And he said after that, 'Don't lie to me whitey.
+'And he said after that, 'Don't lie to me whitey."

-"I wasn't going to yell because I thought they were going to knife me," Anderson added.
+"I wasn't going to yell because I thought they were going to knife Anderson added.

 Anderson indicated that he asked for his I.D. card back.
-"One of them agreed, but the one with the gun said, 'no,' and hit me twice in the stomach with the gun.'
+"One of them agreed, but the one with the gun said, 'no,' and hit me twice in the stomach with the gun.

 "It didn't really hurt," he said.
-But they pushed me down after that and ran away.
+"But they pushed me down after that and ran away.
 After I got pushed down, I ran from The Library to the Main Circle at Notre Dame in about seven and one-half minutes.

 There Anderson was attended by the Notre Dame Security and the South Bend Police Department was called.
-A report was taken by both [continued on page 2]

-FIG W. Notre Dame Ave., Apt 4c South Bend, IN 4bbl7 Nov.
-17, 1976

-Dear President-elect Carter, Company that the section of the contract of th U.S. participation in a world food reserve program would like to urpe you to seek a national food reserve, as part of an international network of reserves classe appoint a Secretary of Apriculture who is supportive of these initiatives and sympathetic to the plight of the world's numery.
-A world food reserve could decrease the post and suffering in the world in the times of faxing and disaster and I se confident that you made to a Nichael Rowler Co-coordinator, Notre Dame-St. Mary's Worls Hunger Committion
+A report was taken by both continued on page 2 bi; N. Notre Dame Ave., Apt 4c South Bend, IM 4col?
+New.
+15, 1076 President-elect Jimmy Carter Box 1476 Atlanta, OA 6761 Dear President-riect Carter, Commettations on four election: / rould like to take this opportunity to ask you to work for U.S. participation in a world food reserve program.
+I would like to urse you to seek a national food re- serve, as part of an international network of reserves.
+Please appoint a Secretary of Apriculture who is supportive of these initiatives and sympathetic to the blight of the world's hungry.
+A world food reserve could decrease the pair and exifering in the world in the times of fazine and disaster and I am confident that you will work for its establishmens.
+Co-coordinator, Notre Dage-St. Mary's World Munger Coalition